 CBD against rheumatism, arthritis and other inflammatory diseases

 The current most widely used remedy is strong painkillers which typically come with a risk of becoming somewhat addicted.
 CBD oil is not an artificially produced medicine, nor is it addictive.
 Its main function is to help the body’s natural system to fight the disease and to recover.
-Cannabidiol (CBD) has greater anti-oxidative effects than vitamins C and E, which often helps reduce inflammation in the joints and muscle.
+Cannabidiol (CBD) has greater anti-oxidative effects than vitamins C and E, which often helps reduce inflammation in the joints and muscles.

 The medical application of CBD is much more extensive than simply acting as a pain reliever.
 It has also been found that CBD can be very effective in producing a neural-protective effect.
 The CBD is not only rich in antioxidants, but the anti-inflammatory property is twice as large as hydrocortisone, and up to 20 times as strong as a regular painkiller.
 This is why cannabis (hemp) has been called a superhero which (again) will be used in a large number of different preparations in the future.